Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ## Peer-reviewed Publications

-<strong>Choi, Jeongho</strong>.
-"Evolving Populist Rhetoric: How Public Approval Shapes its Employment." *Accepted with minor revision at Journal of Contemporary European Studies.*
+<p style="margin-bottom: 5px;"><strong>Choi, Jeongho</strong>.
+"Evolving Populist Rhetoric: How Public Approval Shapes its Employment." *Accepted with minor revision at Journal of Contemporary European Studies.*</p>

 **Choi, Jeongho** and Byung-Deuk Woo.
 2025. "[Support for a Strong Leader or Democracy, or Both?](https://doi.org/10.1080/13510347.2024.2392643)" *Democratization* 32 (1): 76-95.